August usually brings heat and drought to the garden. It’s hot! How will your plants and animals handle the heat?

 - Allow seed heads to form.
 Some plants have finished flowering and are already developing distinctive seed heads with lovely ripe seeds.
 These seed heads will provide a source of food for birds and small mammals and sheltered hiding places for tiny insects.

 - Count Butterflies.
 There’s a nationwide survey of butterflies going on this month.
-To take part just spend 15 minutes recording the butterflies you see on a sunny day in your garden, local park or playing field until 7th August and send the results to The Big Butterfly Count.
-I’ve already tried this in our garden and was amazed by how many there were feeding on Buddlejas.
+To take part just record the butterflies you see on a sunny day in your garden, local park or playing field until Sunday 9th August 2020 and send the results to The Big Butterfly Count.
+I’ve already tried this in our garden and was amazed by how many there were feeding on Buddleja in particular.

 UK Weather in August